GLOBAL MARKETS-Wall St set for worst week since June, dollar rises

 The repositioning of trades built up around the Fed's bond-buying program has been a factor in market moves this week, along with the lighter volume heading into the end of summer.

-Bond prices were little changed on Friday as investors took profits on the week's gains.
-The 10-year Treasury note edged up 1/32 in price, to yield 2.580 percent.
+Bond prices were lower on Friday as investors took profits on the week's gains.
+The 10-year Treasury note fell 4/32 in price, to yield 2.56 percent.

-U.S. stocks were modestly lower in the afternoon as investors found few catalysts in light volume, prompting traders to pull back from last week's records.
+U.S. stocks extended declines by midday as investors found few catalysts in light volume, prompting traders to pull back from last week's records.
 The Fed's stimulus has been a major driver in the equity rally this year that has pushed the S&P 500 up about 18 percent.

 "They are basically saying we have pumped the market full of liquidity for the last five and a half years and given you a fantastic stock market and now you are going to have to stand on your own two feet," said Uri Landesman, President, Platinum Partners in New York.